Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Constant-time PPM details

 Fortunately, such a problem is moot if the Paulis that underlie the $k$ PPMs commute with each other.
 In that case, the Clifford corrections also commute with the PPMs; see Eq.~\eqref{eq:gate_Clifford_correction}.
 Therefore, the Clifford corrections do not change the PPMs within that block.
 One can simply perform all the PPMs and then update the Clifford frame before we move to the next $d\times d\times d$ block.

 With this constraint in mind, the speedup we can achieve using this approach is limited by the ratio of T-count and T-depth.
-As we explain in Appendix~\ref{sec:parallelization}, in our setup we can optimistically expect up to a $15$-fold speedup with a negligible change in the footprint of the device.
+In our setup we can optimistically expect up to a $15$-fold speedup with a negligible change in the footprint of the device.

 Another constraint is the code distance.
 At best, one can apply $\mathcal{O}(d)$ PPMs in a single logical clock cycle using our method.
-The estimated code distance in Section~\ref{sec:overhead} ranged from $24$ to $44$, suggesting that the best-case scenario of a $15$-fold speedup may be attainable.
+The estimated code distance in Section \ref{sec:overhead} ranged from $24$ to $44$, suggesting that the best-case scenario of a $15$-fold speedup may be attainable.
 However, note that whether this is possible or not depends on many microscopic details, such as the timescale needed for different physical operations.
 Moreover, we would like to emphasize that the threshold and the sub-threshold behavior of the code may change when we implement the transversal gates.
 The exact extent to which we can speed up the computation using our approach can only be determined by carefully inspecting all of these different factors.
 These studies are beyond the scope of this paper and are left for future work.

-Keeping these caveats in mind, we can estimate the optimistic computation time for a single phase estimation for the molecules described in Section~\ref{sec:modeling} to be on the order of $1\sim 4$ hours for the cc-pVDZ basis set and $35\sim 90$ hours for the cc-pVTZ basis set.
+Keeping these caveats in mind, we can estimate the optimistic computation time for a single phase estimation for the molecules described below to be on the order of $1\sim 4$ hours for the cc-pVDZ basis set and $35\sim 90$ hours for the cc-pVTZ basis set.